hoprnet/hopr-devops/README.md

 # Roadmap

+- [ ] Add instructions on how to create service account and buckets for a new Datacenter.
 - [ ] Automate the creation of projects, buckets and service accounts for deploying Datacenters and Services.
 - [ ] Create a version setup linked to branches (e.g. `master` deploys to production).